chadsansing/ouroboros/gm-resources/planning/session-3.md

 Once the PCs reach Fiendhunter, he will say, "I knew you were coming.
 But it's already too late.
 Ask your questions quickly.
 Before the Black Badges kill me."

+Fiendhunter is:

+- A pensioner in an old, worn-down, but not scrapped part of the station.
+Old Piscean pensioners leaning on railings.
+Gosspining about the future.
+Younger working class Pisceans making deliverioes, going to work in coveralls.
+- Tiers of habitats, railings, ladders, stairs.
+Architecture from an older age of station efficiency, maybe rusty and archaic now rather than crammed in.
+- Bent by age, but always pushing against it to sit and stand straight.
+- Alone in the dark.
+Salt lamps gicing off just a few lumins.
+Blinds drawn against the hum and glare of station life.
+- Always drinking water.
+- Blue, mottled with pourple.
+Wrinkled.
+Skin like looking at the top of the ocean.
+- Wearing a precog jumpsuit with his callsign.
+- Carrying a slag-caster in a hip holster.
+- An old, faded vac suit hanging on a peg by the door.
+- Surrounded by pictures of him and his family - parents, siblings, their families.
+Not his own family.

 The PCs might discover that:

 - Project Nine Bows was an invasion force disguised as a relief missions.